ceefour/sinsymaker/PROSODY.md

 _ sila _ me- _ -ki _ yang _ di- _ -kan. _ kasih.

 Verdict: doesn't sound natural.
 Very hard to get right "feel".
+Need to be a **really** good voice actor to do this right, but the difficulty level is too hard.

 Fill-in-the-blanks recording sound **much** better (but still slightly weird) than alternated.
 Fill-in-the-blanks recording is even better/natural when you use soft-spoken/whispering or articulated voice.